v-anjohari/Cloud-Run-logs/README.md

 <a name="log">

 ## Steps to execute Terraform scripts for Log Setup
-To access the terraform script for Log Setup [Click here](ADDDDDDDDDDDDDD).
+To access the terraform script for Log Setup [Click here]([ADDDDDDDDDDDDDD](https://github.com/v-anjohari/Cloud-Run-logs/blob/main/GCPCloudRunLogsSetup/GCPCloudRunLogsSetup.tf)).
 - Launch the cloud shell in Google Cloud Console.
 - Execute the below mentioned commands.
 - create a directory